aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/imageactivexcontrol/_index.md

 ### getData() {#getData--}

+<b>@deprecated.</b> Please use the 'data' property instead.
 Gets and sets the binary data of the control.

 ```javascript
 getData() : Uint8Array;